system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ### Steps to remove the side brace:

 1. Follow the steps above to [remove the top case](#removing-the-top-case).
-2. Unscrew the four screws holding the side bracket in place (two on the front of the case, two on the back.)
+2. Unscrew the four screws holding the side bracket in place (two on the front of the case, two on the back).
     - Take note of which screw holes the side brace is screwed into, which varies by GPU.
-In the below photos, the second-to-innermost set of screw holes is used.
+In the below photos, the innermost set of screw holes is used.

 ![Side brace screws](./img/side-brace-screws.webp)